concinim/wh-acd/data-security.md

 ### About customer-managed keys
 {: #about-encryption}

-{{site.data.keyword.cos_short}} uses [envelope encryption](#x9860393){: term} to implement customer-managed keys.
+{{site.data.keyword.cos_short}} uses envelope encryption to implement customer-managed keys.
 Envelope encryption describes encrypting one encryption key with another encryption key.
-The key used to encrypt the actual data is known as a [data encryption key (DEK)](#x4791827){: term}.
+The key used to encrypt the actual data is known as a data encryption key (DEK).
 The DEK itself is never stored but is wrapped by a second key that is known as the key encryption key (KEK) to create a wrapped DEK.
 To decrypt data, the wrapped DEK is unwrapped to get the DEK.
 This process is possible only by accessing the KEK, which in this case is your root key that is stored in {{site.data.keyword.keymanagementserviceshort}}.

-{{site.data.keyword.keymanagementserviceshort}} keys are secured by FIPS 140-2 Level 3 certified cloud-based [hardware security modules (HSMs)](#x6704988){: term}.
+{{site.data.keyword.keymanagementserviceshort}} keys are secured by FIPS 140-2 Level 3 certified cloud-based hardware security modules (HSMs).

 ### Enabling customer-managed keys for {{site.data.keyword.wh-acd_short}}